Cosy Up: 10 Ethical Knitwear Brands To Invest In This Year

 British and eco-friendly knitwear brand Flock By Nature creates each piece with style and wellbeing in mind.

-Each piece is not only relaxed in design, but also designed to relax in.
+The ethical knitwear is not only relaxed in design but also designed to relax in.

 Think super soft, thoughtfully crafted, sweaters and cardigans made from 100% merino wool.

-To ensure your items remains a treasured part of your wardrobe for as long as possible, Flock By Nature offer a complimentary repair service, ensuring that your pieces really do stand the test of time.
+To ensure your items remain a treasured part of your wardrobe for as long as possible, Flock By Nature offers a complimentary repair service so that your pieces really do stand the test of time.

 4. People Tree